sunset1995/DirectVoxGO/README.md

 # DirectVoxGO

 DirectVoxGO (Direct Voxel Grid Optimization, see our [paper](https://arxiv.org/abs/2111.11215)) reconstructs a scene representation from a set of calibrated images capturing the scene.
-The newest version have improved speed by **1.8\~3.5x** and supported forward-facing scenes comparing to the initial publication.
+The current version have improved speed by 1.8\~3.5x and supported forward-facing scenes comparing to the initial publication.
 - **NeRF-comparable quality** for synthesizing novel views of inward-bounded scene.
 - **Super-fast convergence**: Our **`5 mins/scene`** vs. NeRF's `10~20+ hrs/scene`.
 - **No cross-scene pre-training required**: We optimize each scene from scratch.